MikroElektronika/mikrosdk_click_v2/clicks/ozone3/README.md

 ## Example Description

-> This library contains API for the Ozone 3 click driver.
+> This library contains API for the Ozone 3 Click driver.
 > This demo application shows an example of the O3 ppm data measurement.

 **The demo application is composed of two sections :**